- Date : 19/02/2020

 Related: Can you afford to live to a 100?

 Whether you have planned your retirement or not, consider opting for this savings scheme, as it offers the benefit of high returns.
-In addition to this, it also offers a steady income, which can come in handy when you are retired.
+In addition to this, it also offers a steady income, which can come in handy post-retirement.

 In the wake of digital technology, you can now manage your SCSS account online.
 Some benefits of this include:

-- Customer service is provided via phone banking facility.
+24 x 7 customer service is available via phone banking facility.